jamiealquiza/sangrenel/README.md

 "...basically a cloth bag filled with small jagged pieces of scrap iron"

 ### Installation
+NOTE: This breaks due to packages previously hosted on Google code.
+See 'updates' branch.

 NOTE: Sangrenel has a dependency on Shopify's Sarama Kafka client, which tends to change often.
 Subsequently, I have moved to managing this dependency as a local copy in the Sangrenel repo in accordance with the officially recommended Golang [guidance](http://golang.org/doc/faq#get_version).

 Sarama is currently vendored at Sarama v1.0.0.